IldarGalikov/RecommendedBooks/README.md

 1. Culture Code
 2. Radical Candor
 3. Turn the ship around

-The rest of the books are great books but these 3 books should be sufficient.
+4. the rest

+I do strongly believe that first three books are "starter" pack for each leader

 # IT books
 ## Accelerate: The Science of Lean Software and DevOps